kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 ReplicaSet is scaled to `.spec.replicas` and all old ReplicaSets is scaled to 0.

-If you update a Deployment while an existing rollout is in progress, the Deployment creates a new ReplicaSet as per the update and start scaling that up, and rolls over the ReplicaSet that it was scaling up previously -- it will add it to its list of old ReplicaSets and start scaling it down.
+If you update a Deployment while an existing rollout is in progress, the Deployment creates a new ReplicaSet as per the update and starts scaling that up, and rolls over the ReplicaSet that it was scaling up previously -- it will add it to its list of old ReplicaSets and start scaling it down.

 For example, suppose you create a Deployment to create 5 replicas of `nginx:1.14.2`,